Health Checking Samples for PIP Testing

 There are a few characteristics of every sample that must be probed to confirm it is suitable for PIP testing.
 These are anisotropy, grain size and porosity, each of which can act as artefacts that affect accuracy of the inferred properties.
 As part of the health check, PIP can be used to rapidly detect if anisotropy is present and if present, give a qualitative indication of the strength of anisotropy.

 When a plastically anisotropic material is indented, the residual profile produced will not be radially symmetric.
-This is often the case for strongly textured materials, see Figure 1 for an example.
+This is often the case for strongly textured materials (Fig. 1).
 During a health check, a residual indent will be scanned in at least two orthogonal directions.
 Plastic anisotropy in the indented plane can be identified by comparing the pileup heights of these scan profiles, which is to say the highest point in the residual profile where material has been pushed above the original sample surface.
 Microstructure can also be revealed in this region as persistent slip bands form, and grains rotate with heavy plastic deformation.

 When the sample is indented the effect of plastic anisotropy on the stress and strain fields is quite complex.
 It’s not straightforward to infer mechanical properties from a non-radially symmetric indent, so if plastic anisotropy is detected, indentation will need to be performed on a cross-section plane.